dgc-network/dgc-platform-v1/examples/splinter/README.md

-# Running Hyperledger Grid on Splinter
+# Running dgc-platform on Splinter

-This document shows how to set up a Grid-on-Splinter environment that runs in a set of Docker containers.
+This document shows how to set up a dgc-platform-on-Splinter environment that runs in a set of Docker containers.

 The example Splinter docker-compose file creates a network with three nodes